 All Leeds students have an assigned academic advisor.
 Find out who your advisor is by logging into mycuinfo.colorado.edu.
 We prefer that you make appointments with your assigned advisor so that you can develop an ongoing relationship.
 If you have been working with an advisor other than the person assigned to you, please feel free to ask for your advisor to be officially changed.

 Appointments are available Monday-Thursday from 8:00 am-5:00 pm and Friday 10:00 am-5:00 pm (last appointment starts at 4:30 pm).
-To make an appointment, please call the front desk at 303-492-6515.
+To schedule an appointment, please call our front desk at (303) 492-6515 or go to: leeds.ly/ugadvising.
 Appointments do fill up, so plan ahead, especially during registration.
 We do not have appointments during the first week of the semester (walk-ins only).

 Our walk-in hours are: